-Maui, HI: Wheelchair Accessible Guide to Paradise!
+Maui, Hawaii: Wheelchair Accessible Guide to Paradise!

 Maui is THE place where it is 100% acceptable to wear those loud Hawaiian-printed shirts, flip-flops, gulp down Lava Flows, and live in your swimming trunks 24/7.
 It also boasts some of the best seafood, snorkeling, and weather in the world.
 It’s super laid-back, yet the perfect balance between complete relaxation and having the essence of Hawaii at your fingertips.